0x09/resdet/doc/libresdet.md

 RDError resdet_parameters_set_compression_filter(RDParameters* params, uint8_t value);
 ```
 Set a factor for filtering possible compression artifacts from the result set.
 Specifically, this removes results at intervals of the image size / 2^value.
+This function returns an `RDEPARAM` error for values above 31, `RDEOK` otherwise.

 * params - An [`RDParameters`](#rdparameters) returned from [`resdet_alloc_default_parameters`](#resdet_alloc_default_parameters).
 * value - A filtering factor between 0 and 31.
 Higher values filter out more results.
 Realistic values are between 2 and 5.